What is Legal Tender?

 Being one of the top UK coin dealers, all of our staff have a better than general idea of what legal tender is.
-However, most of us understood legal tender to be current coins or banknotes used to pay for items (settle debts).
-In thinking this, legal tender is specifically defined as monies used to settle debts in court.
-According to Dr. Clancey, this was enforced to prevent members of the public paying their court fines with a “trolley full of two pence pieces”.
+However, most of us understand that legal tender to be current coins or banknotes used to pay for items.

 Settle a Debt?

 Have you heard about Brett Chamberlain?
 The short story – Mr. Chamberlain, who had filled his car with petrol at his local Tesco petrol station, attempted to use his five pound coins to pay.
 The cashier refused to take payment.
-Mr. Chamberlain was well within his rights to use five pound coins to use as payment, as he was settling a debt with legal tender coins, despite not readily in circulation.
-Below you will see the amount acceptable for each method of payment if they so wish.
+Mr. Chamberlain was well within his rights to use five pound coins to use as payment, as he was settling a debt with legal tender coins, despite not readily in circulation, as defined by The Bank of England.
+However, a shopkeeper can refuse any method of payment if they so wish.
 What are your thoughts?

 |£5 (Crown)||Any Amount|